-1937 was the year Tubal Uriah Buzz Butler was the MAN.
+In 1937, Tubal Uriah Buzz Butler was the MAN.

 Tubal Uriah Butler, a Grenadian by birth, a Trinidadian by adoption, and the founder of the Workers and Citizens Home Rule Party, surfaced and made the right noises but at the wrong time.
 Six years' interment resulted.